DemonBigj781/SpawnInPlace/README.md

 Submit a pull request or send me an email if you have fixed code or new features to add.

 ## Thanks
-- I used sphereii's guides and code for all the Harmony stuff
+- devopsdinosaur used sphereii's guides and code for all the Harmony stuff
+-

 ## Bugs / Issues / Requests
 Email: devopsdinosaur _a_t_ gmail _d_o_t_ com)